azax1234/kubernetes/notes/k8-argocd-eks/k8-argocd-eks-eksctl.md

-To create a private Amazon EKS cluster, install Argo CD, and expose the Argo CD server using an Ingress controller, follow these steps:
+To create a private Amazon EKS cluster using eksctl, install Argo CD, and expose the Argo CD server using an Ingress controller, follow these steps:

 ### Step 1: Set Up Your AWS Environment